Postgraduate research

 About

 Graduates of our PhD programme go on to careers at universities in the UK and abroad.
+In the UK and Ireland they teach at Bristol, Durham, Southampton and Glasgow Universities, the National University of Ireland (Maynooth) and the Royal Northern College of Music, to name just a few.
 Others teach students of all ages and perform around the world.
 Some take up leading roles outside of academia.
-Whatever their role, they make use of the world-leading research training they received at Southampton.
+Whatever they do, they make use of the world-leading research training they received at Southampton.

 • composition